neilbrown/edlib/README.md

 Text Document
 -------------

-A text document stores text in various linked data structured designed to make simple edits easy and to support unlimited undo/redo.
+A text document stores text in various linked data structures designed to make simple edits easy and to support unlimited undo/redo.
 There are a number of allocations, and a list of “chunks” which each identify a start and end in one of those allocations.
 Edits can